hopsoft/hero/README.md

 Note that we just defined an [ontology](http://en.wikipedia.org/wiki/Process_ontology) that can be used to discuss the requirement and its implementation with non developers.

-*This point cannot be understated.*

-I know that this seems like overkill for our simple login requirement, but stay with me... the benefits will become obvious soon.
+I know it seems like overkill for our simple login requirement, but stay with me... the benefits will become obvious in a minute.

-Here's an example of what our implementation with Hero might look like.
+Here's an example of an implementation with Hero.

 ```ruby
 # lib/errors.rb